Williamsburg Virginia DUI Defense Attorney

-Fighting for the Accused in James City County & across Virginia
+Representing Clients Accused of Drunk Driving in James City County & Throughout Virginia

 Like all states, Virginia takes driving while under the influence of alcohol or drugs very seriously.
 You will face numerous penalties if convicted of this offense, many of which can negative repercussions for your future.
 While you may believe you should just give up and submit to the consequences, you may have various legal options that can be used in your defense.
 A DUI charge is a complicated legal matter that involves many factors, from the law itself to the reliability of the equipment used, the reliability of roadside sobriety tests, how and why you were pulled over in the first place, and more.